-It runs 105 minutes, and for much of the first half it scores some quite funny stuff, thanks to the inspired daring to harpoon those sacred cattle and duly energetic playing from the cast.
-Shooting its bolt, it degenerates into the sort of now-wrap-it-up-somehow manner of the inane Beach Party movies that are one of its targets.
+It runs 105 minutes, and for much of the first half scores some quite funny stuff, thanks to the inspired daring that harpoons those sacred cattle, and the duly energetic playing from the cast.
+Shooting its bolt, things degenerates into the sort of now-wrap-it-up-somehow manner of the inane Beach Party movies that are one of its targets.
 Fritters away.

-The good (sometimes hilarious) stuff in the first half comes from the work by Weld (like walking whipped cream), Lola Albright (excellent), Harvey Korman (just about to hit it big with Carol Burnett), Ruth Gordon and especially veteran 50s standby Max Showalter (a.k.a.
+The good (sometimes hilarious) stuff in the first half comes via the work from Weld (like walking whipped cream), Lola Albright (excellent), Harvey Korman (just about to hit it big with Carol Burnett), Ruth Gordon and especially veteran 50s standby Max Showalter (a.k.a.
 Casey Adams).
-Showalter’s utterly bizarre, borderline corrupt scene with Weld and some sweaters is one of the wildest bits of any film of the era: his horselaff is alone worth the rest of the flick.*
+Showalter’s utterly bizarre, borderline corrupt scene with Weld and some sweaters is one of the wildest bits of any film of the era: his horselaff is alone worth the rest of the flick. *